 This manual serves as a guide on how to engage young people, help them gain academic and career development experiences in line with their interests and goals, and support them through the challenges they commonly face in the transition to adulthood.
-The Fair Futures manual offers evidence-based strategies for middle school and high school success, effectively engaging youth in a long-term coaching relationship, and helping youth develop and make progress towards their academic, career development, and housing/independent living goals so that they can achieve their potential.
+The Fair Futures manual offers evidence-based strategies for effectively engaging youth in a long-term coaching relationship and helping youth develop and make progress towards their academic, career development, and housing/independent living goals.